RaghavRoy145/LFX-Buddy/README.md

 # LFX-Buddy:
-## Get IPs of pods running in a cluster deployed using the given yaml files
+## Get IPs of pods (buddies) running in a cluster deployed using the given yaml files

 _To avoid getting IP's of pods already running in the `default` namespace, these manifests should be run in the `buddy-namespace` namespace_